 Struggling for Peace in the Midst of a Power Struggle

 Just like the Middle East as a whole, the future of Kurdistan is heavily contested today.
 Regional powers like Turkey, Iran and Israel, but also the global hegemons USA, Europe, Russia and China are all engaged in a power struggle in the region.
-Since the Gulf War in 1991 this conflict has steadily intensified, today reaching a scope that we call `World War III`.
+Since the Gulf War in 1991 this conflict has steadily intensified, today reaching a scope that we call World War III.
 The different peoples of the Middle East – Arabs, Kurds, Turks, Persians, Armenians, Greeks or Assyrians – have both been victims and active players in this ongoing struggle.
-It is those peoples that have again and again opted for peace, democracy and equality in their home countries.
+These peoples have again and again opted for peace, democracy and equality in their home countries.
 In the course of this democratic struggle of the people the Kurds have evolved into a leading source of inspiration and power for the regional and international democratic movements.
-It is the project of `Democratic Confederalism`, developed by Abdullah Öcalan on the Turkish prison island Imrali, that today provides the peoples of the Middle East and beyond with a clear road-map for the solution of the conflicts in their home countries.
+It is the project of Democratic Confederalism, developed by Abdullah Öcalan on the Turkish prison island Imrali, that today provides the peoples of the Middle East and beyond with a clear road-map for the solution of the conflicts in their home countries.

 The KCK and Democratic Confederalism

-As the KCK we consider this three-fold paradigm the most realistic and peaceful path to a world worth living in.
+As the KCK we consider As a central part of the efforts to build Democratic Confederalism, te Kurdistan Democratic Communities Union (KCK) was founded in 2005 as an umbrella organization in Kurdistan, the Middle-East and beyond.
+Our communities consider the three-fold paradigm of grassroots democracy, women`s liberation and ecology the most realistic and peaceful path to a world worth living in.
 We are convinced that a different world is possible.
-That is why we have been organizing ourselves under the umbrella of the Kurdistan Democratic Communities Union (KCK) since 2005.
-Organized in different areas of life – economy, culture, self-defense, law, social life, diplomacy, politics – we strive to support and build structures of self-governance in all four parts of Kurdistan and the Kurdish diaspora.
-Thus, our goal goes far beyond the discourse of `individual and cultural rights` so often voiced by Western powers.
-The basic, most important part of our structure are the local communes build and run by the people in a village or city neighborhood.
-All communes, parties, organizations and initiatives find together under the roof of the `People`s Congress` (Kongra Gel) which constitutes our highest decision-making institution.
-Thus, even under the hardships of war and colonial state policy we work everyday to put our vision of a self-governed, just and sustainable society into practice
+Organized in different areas of life – economy, culture, self-defense, justice, social life, diplomacy, politics – the KCK`s mission is to support and build structures of self-administration.
+Through its hundreds of member organizations the KCK represents millions of people and counts tens of thousands of active members engaged in all domains of work.
+Its supporters and members come from all walks of life and are comprised of millions of Kurds and an ever-growing number of Arabs, Turks, Persians, Assyrians and other people.
+The influence of the KCK goes far beyond its immediate member organizations.
+Acknowledging the deep crisis the Middle East finds itself in today, the KCK has proposed the system of Democratic Confederalism as a solution for the regions problems thus inspiring parties, organizations, institutions and people all over the Middle East and beyond.
+As a result, the KCK entertains relations with a broad variety of political, social and cultural forces both regionally and internationally.
+Our aims go far beyond the discourse of `individual and cultural rights` so often voiced by Western powers.
+The basic, most important part of our structure are the local communes build and run by the people in a village or a city neighborhood.
+All communes, parties, organizations and initiatives find together under the roof of the `People`s Congress` (Kongra-Gel) which constitutes our highest decision-making institution.
+Thus, even under the hardships of war and colonial state policies we work everyday to put our vision of a self-governed, just and sustainable society into practice.